acryldata/datahub-action/README.md

         with:
           datahub-server: ${{ vars.DATAHUB_GMS_URL }}
           datahub-token: ${{ secrets.DATAHUB_PAT }}
-          command: mcps ${{ github.workspace }}/ingest.json
+          command: ingest mcps ${{ github.workspace }}/ingest.json

 ```

 ## Reference
-For full list of command options that can be used, refer to [DataHub CLI Ingestion](https://datahubproject.io/docs/metadata-ingestion/cli-ingestion)
+For full list of command options that can be used, refer to [DataHub CLI](https://datahubproject.io/docs/cli/)